J0n-b0/This-Shortcut-Thing/README.md

   3. Drop the payload and the splash screen (use the same method as you would for Luma3ds splashes) in the romfs folder
   4. Run `make`
   5. Have fun!

-  When finished, remember to run `clean` to reset and get rid of old files before making another shortcut :3